Freephone: 0508 650 200

 Approximately 6-7 hours study time per week for each 20 credit course.
 Your workload may be higher around assessment due dates or exam time.

-This qualification is typically eligible for student loans if you meet the criteria, however student loans are not available for the study of a single course in the July intake.
+This qualification is typically eligible for student loans if you meet the criteria.
 Student loans and eligibility

 To study this qualification you also need to register with the New Zealand Law Society.
 You will be sent an application with your ILS Introduction to the Legal System study materials.
 Please fill this in and send to the New Zealand Law Society along with the required one-off fee.
 Once registered, you will be able to apply to the New Zealand Law Society to sit your exam.
 If you do not receive a form please request one from the Programme Leader.